 Dates and start times vary according to your scheduling needs and our availability.
 Offered year round, seven days a week.
-Each lesson is 1 hour in length.
+Each lesson is 75 minutes in length, though program times can be flexed to be 60-90 minutes in length depending on site needs.

 Programs are not offered outside of SCFD.